AshleyGNC/RecursionToTheRescue--C_PLUS_PLUS_Project/README.md

 # RecursionToTheRescue--C_PLUS_PLUS_Project
 This project uses Recursion and Data Structures like Maps, Sets, Vectors, and Graphs to solve two different problems

-Problem 1: Doctors Without Orders
+RecursionToTheRescue.cpp holds the main functions that solve the two problems Main.cpp holds the testing code for this project Problem 1: Doctors Without Orders

  * Given a list of doctors and a list of patients, determines whether all the patients can